Early Real-time Estimation of Infectious Disease Reproduction Number: Disease dynamics on networks

 \section{Disease dynamics on networks}

 In this section we present some examples of the spread of an infectious agent on a contact network.
-The pattern of disease spread on a network can be categorized by three different regimes: stochastic, exponential, and decline.
-The process of disease spread is indeed stochastic in nature, given that the disease transmission along an edge occurs in a probabilistic manner, and that the degree of each newly infected individual cannot be determined \emph{a priori}.
-The stochastic behavior is dominant in the initial state of disease spread when the number of infectious individuals is comparatively small (stochastic regime).
-The effect of stochasticity becomes much less relevant when the number of newly infected individuals dramatically increases, as in this case where the stochastic fluctuations (noise) are overwhelmed by a smooth {}``signal'' (exponential regime).
-In this regime, the number of new infections occurring at time $t$, $J(t)$, grows exponentially and therefore can be expressed as:

-Progression of disease spread starts to decline as the total number of infected cases becomes comparable to the size of network.
-This is when the finite-size effects become important \citep{Noel_2009} (declining regime).
-All three regimes are represented in figure \ref{3regimes}.
+The pattern of disease spread on a network can be categorized into three different regimes: stochastic, exponential and declining.
+The process of disease spread is stochastic in nature, given that the disease transmission along an edge occurs in a probabilistic manner and that the degree of the next infected individual cannot be determined \emph{a priori}.
+The stochastic behaviour is dominant in the initial stage of disease spread when the number of infectious individuals is comparatively small (stochastic regime).
+The effect of stochasticity becomes much less pronounced when the number of newly infected individuals becomes significant, and stochastic fluctuations are smoothed out (exponential regime).
+Progression of disease spread starts to decline as the cumulative number of infected cases becomes comparable to the size of the network, at which point network finite-size effects becomes important (declining regime)\cite{Noel_2009}.